 3. Decide on an appropriate offshore jurisdiction

 The offshore location is of an important impact on either advantages or challenges of your incorporated company in that place.
-There are a range of parameters that should be taken into considerations when making a decision.
+There is a range of parameters that should be taken into considerations when making a decision.

 Most importantly, offshore company jurisdiction should be an excellently tailored option that can meet your business needs.
 For example, if entrepreneurs are seeking for a reputed location with highly pro-business for foreigners to incorporate, they have tendency to think of Singapore or Hong Kong as first ideas.